huggingface/optimum-intel/README.md

 Check out the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory for more sophisticated usage.

 ### OpenVINO

-- Here is an example on how to perform inference with OpenVINO Runtime:
+Below are the examples of how to use OpenVINO and its [NNCF](https://docs.openvino.ai/latest/tmo_introduction.html) tool for model optimization and inference.

+- OpenVINO inference example:

 ```diff
 -from transformers import AutoModelForSequenceClassification